sftcd/openssl/esnistuff/README.md

 - Adding ``s_server`` code to make padding more specific to h/s messages via callback.
-Callback part is done and seems to work, still need to figure out what lengths I actually want (hard-coded for the moment.)
+Callback part is done and seems to work, still need to figure out what lengths I actually want (near hard-coded for the moment.)

 - Added client-side padding as well.
 (Same 512 byte setup.)
 See design notes again:-)